kdelemme/blogjs/README.md

 - [x] Delete Article
 - [x] Add tags to Article
 - [x] Add Authentication to the administration
+- [x] Add registration for new user
+- [ ] Add users management
+- [ ] Add Like to post
+- [ ] Add Comments to post
-- [ ] Add snapshot for Google Crawling bot
+- [ ] Add Like to comment

 ## Installation

-Get the sources with `git clone https://github.com/kdelemme/blogjs.git`
+Clone the repository with: `kevin@home:/$ git clone https://github.com/kdelemme/blogjs.git`

+### Build angularjs app

+The build result is already available, but if you want to build it yourself, install gulp and the dependencies, then run it.

+install gulp and the gulp dependencies: `kevin@home:/blogjs$ npm install`

+Edit app/js/app.js and replace the value of `options.api.base_url` to match your server configuration.

+Run gulp to build the scripts of the AngularJS app with: `kevin@home:/blogjs$ gulp`

+### Install Nodejs App

+Go to the api folder and install the dependencies: `kevin@home:/blogjs/api$ npm install`

+Edit api/blog.js and replace the value of Access-Control-Allow-Origin to match your server configuration.

+Run the application: `kevin@home:/blogjs/api$ node blog.js`

 ## Run

-### Build

-The build result is already available, but if you want to build it yourself, install gulp:

-Under blogjs/ directory:

-install gulp and the gulp plugins: `npm install gulp gulp-concat --save-dev`

-Run gulp to build the scripts of the AngularJS app with: `gulp`

-### Back-end

-Go to the api folder and install the dependencies: `npm install bcrypt express mongoose express-jwt jsonwebtoken`

-Edit api/blog.js and replace the value of Access-Control-Allow-Origin to match your server configuration.

-Run the application: `node blog.js`

-### Front-end

-Edit app/js/app.js and replace the value of `options.api.base_url` to match your server configuration.

 You can now open your browser: `http://localhost/blogjs/app`